holepunchto/secure-key/README.md

 `opts` can be passed:
 - `password`: specify password for non-interactive mode
+- `protected`: `true` by default.
+If set to `false`, secret key will be written to a plain buffer

 #### `keyPair.unlock()`

 Unlock the key pair.

+Throws an error if secret key is not in secure memory.

 #### `keyPair.lock()`

 Lock the key pair.

 Any attmept to access keyPair.secretKey will trigger a segfault.

+Throws an error if secret key is not in secure memory.

 #### `keyPair.clear()`